Judith Holofernes: Public criticism of the Bild newspaper

 In 2011, Holofernes had a public argument with advertising agency Jung von Matt when it asked her if she could participate in an advertising campaign for Bild, Germany's most widely read tabloid, even though she had been critical of Bild in the past.
 She responded by posting an open letter on the Wir sind Helden website, where she criticized the campaign and Bild.
 At the end of the letter, she stated: "The Bild newspaper is a dangerous political instrument: it's not only a telescope which strongly magnifies into the abyss, but also a malicious entity which is not describing Germany, but shaping it instead - with an agenda."
 (Note: Literal translation of the following extract from Holofernes' open letter to Jung von Matt: "Die Bildzeitung ist ein gefährliches politisches Instrument – nicht nur ein stark vergrößerndes Fernrohr in den Abgrund, sondern ein bösartiges Wesen, das Deutschland nicht beschreibt, sondern macht.
 Mit einer Agenda.")
 The letter attracted much attention, causing the Wir sind Helden website to go down.
 Bild subsequently reproduced the letter without Holofernes' consent in a single-page advertisement in German newspaper Die Tageszeitung, with a caption at the end thanking Holofernes for her honest and unpaid opinion.

 Personal life

 Holofernes married Roy, fellow member of Wir sind Helden, in July 2006 and gave birth to their son in December of the same year.
 The couple had a second child, a daughter, in August 2009.
 Holofernes and Roy are both Buddhists; in 2007, she met the Dalai Lama.

 She is a fan and also close friends with the singer Teitur.
 She owns a dog named Lupita.
 As of now, she does not agree with some of her old lyrics.

-6 years ago, in 2018, due to a combination of work related stress and exhaustion, motherhood and meningitis, she practically lost her voice which was fragile from the beginning, susceptible to allergies, asthma and infections.
-Since 2022, she has been doing voice therapy and can sing along "Dolly Parton and Joni Mitchell", though in a different pitch and tone than she used to.
+In 2018, due to a combination of work related stress and exhaustion, motherhood and meningitis, she practically lost her voice which was fragile from the beginning, susceptible to allergies, asthma and infections.
+Since 2022, she has been doing voice therapy and can sing along to "Dolly Parton and Joni Mitchell", though in a different pitch and tone than she used to.